star123good/react-form-parent-child/README.md

 2. By using Custom Hook, e.g. useValidation -> Not available.
    Instead of it, use react-hook-form
 3. By using props (Normal Way)
-4. By using HOC e.g. withValidation
+4. By using HOC e.g. withValidation -> Not available.
+   In order to use HOC, it needs useRef
 5. By using Redux
 6. By using Context